Black Arts and Heritage Organizations in Washington State

 Kutt’N’Up Entertainment

 Kutt‘N’Up is a dance family that consists of youth all over the greater Seattle area.
-Our mission is to succeed in all aspects of life including but not limited to grades, responsibility, and accountability.
+Their mission is to succeed in all aspects of life including but not limited to grades, responsibility, and accountability.

 LANGSTON